codebar/tutorials/sql/lesson1/tutorial.md

 Experiment with "%" in some other queries that use "like", so you get a feel for how it works.

+##Maths queries

+Excel is popular for it's maths capabilities, and SQL has many similar functions.

-### Make SQL do some maths work for us (using maths functions)
+### SQL does maths, too (using maths functions)

-We are starting to see some of the benefits of using a db, and now it's time to see that we can make the computer perform calculations on numeric fields from multiple rows.
+We are starting to see some of the benefits of using a database, and now it's time to see that we can make the computer perform calculations on numeric fields from multiple rows.

 #### Total of values `sum()`